-In the event of any pyrotechnic device being thrown onto the pitch, you should move well away from it and you must not attempt to remove the device yourself as such matters will be dealt with by safety stewards.
+- In the event of any purotechnic device being thrown onto the pitch, you should move well away from it and you must not attempt to remove the device yourself as such matters will be dealt with by safety stewards. - In recent seasons, there have been several incidents of players picking up pyrotechnic devices Please note that players now risk being charged by The FA should similar incidents occur from this season onwards.